Dacia Lodgy: Overview

 The Lodgy shares the Dacia M0 platform with the contemporary Dacia Logan, Dacia Sandero and Renault Symbol.
 It is powered by a choice of four cylinder engines: a 1.5 L diesel (in two variants) and two petrol engines, a 1.6 L aspirated and a 1.2 L turbocharged Energy TCe 115.

 Lodgy is the first Dacia model to offer a speed limiter, on the Laureate level, and a navigation system with a seven-inch touchscreen display, as an option.
 Bluetooth and USB connectivity, previously introduced on the Dacia Duster, are also available.

 The Lodgy received three stars in Euro NCAP's crash test rating, considered to be the lowest result for a car in 2012.
 In the test, the rear passenger floor panel and tunnel were completely separated, and the transmission tunnel was deformed between the front seats.

 The Lodgy was facelifted in 2017, which included subtle updates.

+The Lodgy was discontinued in Europe in early 2022 following the introduction of the Dacia Jogger.
+The assembly of the vehicle continued until 2024 in Morocco for the domestic market.

 India

 Renault India launched its MPV Lodgy on 9 April 2015, at a base price Rs 8.19 lac.
 The Lodgy is offered in seven variants, namely: Lodgy std 85PS, Lodgy RxE 85PS, Lodgy RxL 85PS, Lodgy RxZ 85PS, Lodgy RxL 110PS, Lodgy RxZ 110PS 8 seater and Lodgy RxZ 110PS seven seater.

-Its major exterior features includes twin slated grill, swept back headlamps, fog lamps, chrome highlights, contemporary taillight cluster, while major interior highlights are spacious cabin, large windows, seven and eight seater option, newly designed dashboard, touch screen infotainment system, comfortable seats and multi function steering wheel with cruise control toggles.
+Its major exterior features includes twin slated grille, swept back headlamps, fog lamps, chrome highlights, contemporary taillight cluster, while major interior highlights are spacious cabin, large windows, seven and eight seater option, newly designed dashboard, touch screen infotainment system, comfortable seats and multi function steering wheel with cruise control toggles.

 It was discontinued in India in 2020.